leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/2brooksntf_narrative_temporality_framework_brooks.md

 Summary: 'Temporal manipulation is a technique that designers use to create suspense and delay resolution: analepsis and prolepsis.'
 ELEMENT: TIME
 KNOWLEDGE TYPE: EXPLICIT
+CORE: TT-3404 Time and Temporality
+TIER: Tier 2
+REASON: Studies how temporality is structured in narratives, aligning with "Time and Temporality".

 ---

 - [1. **Title: Brooks's Narrative Temporality Framework**](#1-title-brookss-narrative-temporality-framework)